m-salewski/stay_classification/notebooks/classifiers_playground/metric_box_method/README.md

 ## Algorithm

-### Summary
+1. `get_clusters_3`
+    1. initial clustering and merging
+        1. initial pass
+            1. confine the errors and speeds up the compute.

-1. `get_clusters_x` finds the clusters based on nearness of events in space and time
+        2. identifies clusters based on spatio-temporal nearness
-    * events must first be close in time $\to$ identifies many small clusters
+            1. events must first be close in time $\to$ identifies many small clusters
-    * adding a new event must be close to the statistical center of a cluster
+            2. adding a new event must be close to the statistical center of a cluster
-2. `merge_clusters` merges neraby clusters based on ...
-    * adjacent clusters are merged when they not sufficiently separated
+        3. adjacent clusters are merged when they not sufficiently separated
-3. `merge_clusters_2`  merges neraby clusters based on ...
-4. `extend_clusters` extend the clusters
-5. `separate_clusters` break the overlapping clusters and then re-merge
-6. `merge_clusters_2` merge the separated clusters
+2. `get_extended_clusters`
+    1. extend the cluster "boxes" bwd/fwd to obtain limits
+3. `separate_clusters_hier`
-7. `intersect` the forward and backward clusters
+    1. identify and separate overlapping clusters
+4. `merge_combo`
+    1. since the above splits clusters, need to re-merge
+5. `shift_box`
+    1. in order to identify small clusters as part of travels, shift the box fwd/bwd and look for changes
+        * **TODO** apply _only_ to small enough clusters
+6. `get_iqr_trimmed_clusters`
+    1. refine the cluster limits by keeping only events which fall within the IQR of the cluster.

+## Current evaluation

-### Notes
+### Results

 Mostly, the results are good: more than 80% of the trajectories have prec and/or recall above 0.8